san-sei/documents/content/en/pages/how-it-works.md

 images: []
 ---

-To start using your smartphone as a security key on a computer, first you need to either pair your smartphone with that computer or have an IDmelon Reader.
+<p>To start using your smartphone as a security key on a computer, first you need to either pair your smartphone with that computer or have an IDmelon Reader.</p>

 Choose your status: